-Julian Ogrin

-CEO and Managing Director

-Julian Ogrin has over 20 years' experience in the telecommunications industry.
+Julian Ogrin Position Chief Executive Officer and Managing Director Experience & expertise Julian Ogrin has over 20 years' experience in the telecommunications industry.
 Prior to joining amaysim in 2013, Julian was the CEO of Tele2 Croatia and prior to that was the Chief Commercial Officer of Meteor Mobile Communications Ireland.
 Julian also has senior executive experience in the telecommunications industry, which has seen him based in Sydney, London and Hong Kong with organisations such as Allphones Retail Group Australia, SAS, Vodafone and Cable & Wireless Group.

-Bachelor of Business from the Avondale College.

-1,667,210 Shares Rights; 1,950,000 Options
+Qualifications Bachelor of Business from the Avondale College.
+Special responsibilities None Interest in shares and options 1,667,210 Shares Rights; 1,950,000 Options

-Rolf Hansen

-Non-executive Director

-Rolf Hansen co-founded amaysim in May 2010 and was CEO of amaysim until February 2015.
+Rolf Hansen Position Non-Executive Director Experience & expertise Rolf Hansen co-founded amaysim in May 2010 and was CEO of amaysim until February 2015.
 Prior to co-founding amaysim, Rolf worked as founder and CEO of Simyo GmbH, Germany's first no frills MVNO, which launched in May 2005 and was sold to E-Plus Mobilfunk GmbH.
 Rolf also has senior executive experience in the e-commerce and telecommunications industry with Letsbuyit.com, Deutsche Telekom/T-Mobile and Hutchison Telecom Germany.

-Degree in Business Administration, specialising in Marketing and Finance.

-Audit and risk management committee
+Degree in Business Administration, specialising in Marketing and Qualifications Finance.
+Special responsibilities Audit and risk management committee Interest in shares and options 7,734,010 Shares

-7.734.010 Shares

-Thorsten Kraemer

-Independent Non-executive Director

-Thorsten Kraemer joined the Board as a Director in 2010 and has over 17 years' experience in the telecommunications industry.
-Thorsten has been a member of the Supervisory Board of freenet AG, a German MVNO that is listed on the Frankfurt Stock Exchange, from 2007 to 2011 and again since 2012.
+Thorsten Kraemer Position Independent Non-Executive Director Experience & expertise Thorsten Kraemer joined the Board as a Director in 2010 and has over 17 years' experience in the telecommunications industry.
+Thorsten has been a member of the Supervisory Board of freenet AG, a German MVNO that is listed on the Frankfurt Stock Exchange from 2007 to 2011 and again since 2012.
 From 2009 to 2011, Thorsten was the Chairman of freenet AG's Supervisory Board.
 Thorsten has held senior roles in funds management of public and private equity and is currently the Managing Director of Crocodile Capital GmbH.

-Degree in Business Administration and Economics from the University of Cologne.

-Audit and risk management committee
+Qualifications Degree in Business Administration and Economics from the University of Cologne.
+Special responsibilities Audit and risk management committee Interest in shares and options 1,450,000 Shares

-1,450,000 Shares